 - Category III—Not likely to cause an adverse reaction.
 This can be a simple mislabeling or container defect.

 Physicians must alert their patients who have been prescribed a recalled drug.
 The FDA also uses the media and other means to contact users of drugs.
 In addition, our attorneys keep track of all of these recalls.

-Bad drug claims are very complex and are often pursued in the form of large class action suits.
+Bad drug claims are very complex and are often pursued in the form of large class-action suits.
 If you think you have been injured or harmed by a drug that has not been recalled, we urge you to call a Defective Drug Attorney at John Foy & Associates at 404-400-4000.
 We’ll do the research and work with you to see if there is a valid case.
 You will not be charged for this consultation.

-Typically the pharmaceutical company is the responsible party in a defective drug case.
+Typically, the pharmaceutical company is the responsible party in a defective drug case.
 Pharmaceutical companies have an obligation to provide safe, effective medicine.
 It is their responsibility to thoroughly research and test their products before making them available to the public.
 These companies have extensive research and development departments and law firms whose sole purpose is to protect these billion-dollar industries.

 Claims surrounding bad drugs are often handled on a large-scale class action platform.
 The court then comes up with a bracket or grid based on different criteria to award the injured parties.

-We’ll protect your interest.
+We’ll protect your interests.
 You can call us at any time to find out how the case is progressing.
 If you’re uncertain as to how to proceed, call our firm at 404-400-4000.
 You won’t be charged for any of our services until you win a settlement.